2decomp-fft/2decomp-fft/README.md

 #### OVERWRITE

-This variable is not supported by the MKL FFT backend.
-It leads to overwrite the input array when computing FFT (complex-to-complex and complex-to-real).
+This variable leads to overwrite the input array when computing FFT (complex-to-complex and complex-to-real).

 #### HALO_DEBUG